MolotovCherry/tree-sitter-wasm/README.md

 Make sure you also have the Rust `wasm32-unknown-emscripten` build target installed.

 Then do the usual `build.ps1` in a powershell terminal.
 Output goes to `build/`

+Also, note that this is pretty experimental and may not even build properly yet.
+I'm still unsure how to best approach this